Northwestern Pacific Railroad: SMART and NWPco (2002–2024)

 By 2002, the GGBHTD has purchased most of the "South End" and formed the "SMART District" to oversee funding and potential future operations.
 In November 2006, Measure R was passed with a combined 65.3% "yes" vote in the two-county District but ultimately failed to meet the "2/3 supermajority."
 In 2008, Measure Q passed providing funding for the construction of a commuter railroad through a quarter-cent sales tax.
 Though it was thought that this would provide enough initial funding, it did not.
 Consequently, the railroad would be constructed in stages over several years.

 In 2009, SMART began initial electrical work on the line which was paralleled by reballasting and replacement of bad ties between Schellville and Windsor.
 In 2006, NCRA awarded a 99-year lease to the Northwestern Pacific Railroad Company, NWPco, who would operate trains under reporting mark "NWP."
 In June 2011, the line was reopened for freight traffic and operations began between Schellville and Windsor, California, 62 miles, with the first freight train delivering grain to Petaluma in July.
 Trains on the NWP ran from the Lombard interchange with the California Northern Railroad, as far north as Windsor with most traffic occurring in Petaluma.
-The railroad predominantly carries grain for dairy and poultry farms in Sonoma County, but also has provided shipment of lumber products out of Windsor, Petaluma and Schellville, a large piece of equipment for Pacific Gas and Electric, construction trains for SMART, bulk car storage, and currently hosts the Golden Gate Railroad Museum storage lot on a former lumbar yard spur in Schellville.
+The railroad predominantly carries grain for dairy and poultry farms in Sonoma County, but also has provided shipment of lumber products out of Windsor, Petaluma and Schellville, a large piece of equipment for Pacific Gas and Electric, construction trains for SMART, bulk car storage, and currently hosts the Golden Gate Railroad Museum storage lot on a former lumber yard spur in Schellville.

 Regular passenger trains operated by SMART began in late Spring 2017 between Sonoma County Airport and San Rafael, later opening the Larkspur station with a connection to the Larkspur ferry landing.
 While SMART will eventually extend commuter service to at least Cloverdale, NCRA and NWPco had plans to open the line to the Skunk Train connection and major yard facility in Willits, but no timeline was established or attempts made before NCRA was dissolved, and as of 2024 there is little public interest by SMART.
 Both agencies' plans were dependent on state and federal grants, and the success of the SMART train.
 Although tourist companies along with local historical groups have expressed interest in possibly opening an excursion and dinner train that would traverse Humboldt and Arcata bays, there are no plans to reopen the Eel River Canyon segment.